Gerry Adams: Movement into mainstream politics

 Sinn Féin continued its policy of refusing to sit in the Westminster parliament after Adams won the Belfast West constituency.
 He lost his seat to Joe Hendron of the SDLP in the 1992 general election, regaining it at the following 1997 election.
 Under Adams, Sinn Féin moved away from being a political voice of the Provisional IRA to becoming a professionally organised political party in both Northern Ireland and the Republic of Ireland.

 SDLP leader John Hume identified the possibility that a negotiated settlement might be possible and began secret talks with Adams in 1988.
 These discussions led to unofficial contacts with the British Northern Ireland Office under the Secretary of State for Northern Ireland, Peter Brooke, and with the government of the Republic under Charles Haughey – although both governments maintained in public that they would not negotiate with terrorists.
 These talks provided the groundwork for what was later to be the Belfast Agreement, preceded by the milestone Downing Street Declaration and the Joint Framework Document.

 These negotiations led to the IRA ceasefire in August 1994.
-Taoiseach Albert Reynolds, who had replaced Haughey and who had played a key role in the Hume/Adams dialogue through his Special Advisor Martin Mansergh, regarded the ceasefire as permanent.
+Taoiseach Albert Reynolds, who had replaced Haughey and who had played a key role in the Hume/Adams dialogue through his Special Adviser Martin Mansergh, regarded the ceasefire as permanent.
 However, the slow pace of developments contributed in part to the (wider) political difficulties of the British government of John Major.
 His consequent reliance on Ulster Unionist Party (UUP) votes in the House of Commons led to him agreeing with the UUP demand to exclude Sinn Féin from talks until the IRA had decommissioned its weapons.
 Sinn Féin's exclusion led the IRA to end its ceasefire and resume its campaign.

 After the 1997 United Kingdom general election, the new Labour government had a majority in the House of Commons and was not reliant on unionist votes.
 The subsequent dropping of the insistence led to another IRA ceasefire, as part of the negotiations strategy, which saw teams from the British and Irish governments, the UUP, the SDLP, Sinn Féin, and representatives of loyalist paramilitary organisations, under the chairmanship of former United States Senator George Mitchell, produce the Good Friday Agreement in 1998.
 Under the Agreement, structures were created reflecting the Irish and British identities of the people of Ireland, creating a British-Irish Council and a Northern Ireland Legislative Assembly.

 Articles 2 and 3 of the Constitution of Ireland of the Republic's constitution, which claimed sovereignty over all of Ireland, were reworded, and a power-sharing Executive Committee was provided for.
 As part of their deal, Sinn Féin agreed to abandon its abstentionist policy regarding a "six-county parliament", as a result taking seats in the new Stormont-based Assembly and running the education and health and social services ministries in the power-sharing government.